Soulful art - The art of living

 s.6630574

-Request an appointment
+Request an appointment (only in Iceland)

-Social counseling
+Social work

 There are many things that affect our happiness and well-being.
 Social workers look at the lives of individuals from a holistic perspective.
 An individual is part of a family and society and plays many roles in everyday life.
 For example, a person can be a mother, a boss at work, a daughter, a sister, a wife, a friend, a member of society, and so on.
 That is why it is important to look at a person's situation based on the roles they play, environment, circumstances and relationships with other people.
-Social work seeks to find and strengthen the strengths of an individual or family so that they or the family can best cope with the obstacles or pressures they face.
+Social work seeks to find the strengths of an individual or family so that they or the family can best cope with the obstacles or pressures they face.

 Contact